syncfusion-content/maui-docs/MAUI/Accordion/getting-started.md

 ## Defining accordion items

-The [SfAccordion](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.SfAccordion.html) is a layout control with a vertically stacked list of accordion [items](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.SfAccordion.html#Syncfusion_Maui_Accordion_SfAccordion_Items) that comprise of the [header](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.AccordionItem.html#Syncfusion_Maui_Accordion_AccordionItem_Header) and [content](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.AccordionItem.html#Syncfusion_Maui_Accordion_AccordionItem_Content).
-You can load any view in the `header` and `content` sections.
-Users can expand or collapse the content view by tapping `header`.
+The [SfAccordion](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.SfAccordion.html) is a layout control with a vertically stacked list of accordion [items](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.SfAccordion.html#Syncfusion_Maui_Accordion_SfAccordion_Items) that comprise a [header](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.AccordionItem.html#Syncfusion_Maui_Accordion_AccordionItem_Header) and [content](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.AccordionItem.html#Syncfusion_Maui_Accordion_AccordionItem_Content).
+You can load any view in the header and content sections.
+Users can expand or collapse the content view by tapping header.

 In this example, a Grid is loaded in both the header and content of accordion items.